 A minimum of 39 hours of Arts and Sciences or Arts and Sciences-approved upper-division course work.

 Upper-division courses are defined as all Arts and Sciences courses at the 3000-level or above, Philosophy 2500, all courses taught by departments in mathematical and physical sciences (Astronomy, Chemistry and Biochemistry, Computer Science and Engineering, Earth Sciences, Mathematics, Physics, and Statistics) at the 2000-level and above (except for Earth Sciences 2911 and any courses numbered 2194), and world language courses taught in the language at the 2000-level.
-Your 39 upper-division hours may come from hours earned for the GE, the major, the minor (if applicable), and electives.
+Note that Gen Ed 4001, the reflection seminar, does not count as an Upper-division course.
+Your 39 upper- division hours may come from hours earned for the GE, the major, the minor (if applicable), and electives.

 A minimum of 30 credit hours earned through regular course enrollment at Ohio State.